 We may fund our cash distributions from any sources of funds legally available, including stock offering proceeds, borrowings, net investment income from operations, capital gains proceeds from the sale of assets, non-capital gains proceeds from the sale of assets, dividends or other distributions paid to us on account of preferred and common equity investments in portfolio companies and fee waivers from our Advisers.
 We have not established any limit on the extent to which we may use borrowings or stock offering proceeds to fund distributions.
-Our distributions may exceed our earnings, especially during the period before we have substantially invested the stock offering proceeds.
-As a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.
+Our distributions may exceed our earnings, and as a result, a portion of the distributions we make may represent a return of capital for U.S. federal income tax purposes.